tanpv/mwswp/index.md

 layout: default
 ---

-A practical book & course on how to scraping any website with Python.
+A practical book on how to scraping any website with Python.
 Coding with Selenium, BeautifulSoup, Pandas and social media API.